ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 \subsection{ECOTOX processing}

 ECOTOX database offers a rich set of filters, allowing flexible retrieval of data.
-We apply the following ones: \begin{enumerate} \item Effect \q{mortality} - effects are observed responses of different types when applying a given chemical to selected species.
+It is divided into \q{Aquatic} and \q{Terrestial} organisms.
+We select the latter, and apply the following filters: \begin{enumerate} \item Effect \q{mortality} - effects are observed responses of different types when applying a given chemical to selected species.
 Mortality is the most common target for toxicological studies. \item Endpoint \q{LD50} - endpoints are measurable numerical targets for given effects.
-We use median lethal dose (LD50), for consistency with PPDB and BPDB. \item Species contains \q{apis mellifera} - we select \textit{Apis mellifera} (honey bee) data.
+We use median lethal dose ($LD_{50}$), for consistency with PPDB and BPDB, following EPA guidelines \cite{EPA_guidelines} and EU and UK regulatory standards \cite{PPDB_support_info, EFSA_guidelines}. \item Species contains \q{apis mellifera} - we select \textit{Apis mellifera} (honey bee) data.
 We use contains filter instead of exact match, because while the vast majority of measurements use the general species name, some also specify the subspecies, most commonly \textit{Apis mellifera mellifera} (European dark bee). \item Test locations \q{lab} - we exclude less reliable field measurements and measurements without stated test location.
 This filters out 10 rows. \end{enumerate}

 We do not filter data by observed duration, because it contains measurements with at most 8 days, which still corresponds to acute toxicity, and most measurements are for 72 hours or less.
 The resulting set contains 2674 raw measurements, which then undergo a series of processing steps to obtain data aggregated per pesticide.
 For each measurement, we select substance name, CAS number, exposure type, observed response mean and unit.
-They identify the pesticide used, how it was applied, and measured LD50.
+They identify the pesticide used, how it was applied, and measured $LD_{50}$.

 Firstly, we remove all rows without mean response value, marked as \q{NR} (Not Reported).
 Then, we standardize measurements to unit $\mu \text{g / bee}$ (also known as $\mu \text{g / org}$).
 This unit is used by PPDB, BPDB, and US EPA guidelines for measuring bee toxicity \cite{EPA_guidelines}.
 Overall, there are over 40 different units used.
 We convert those that can be unambiguously mapped to $\mu \text{g / bee}$ (e.g. \q{pg/org}, \q{ug/bee}), and remove all other samples.
 Removed units are, e.g. \q{\%}, \q{ae ug/org:x} or \q{mg/cm2}.